Get

 Crates can also provide a familiar and secure environment for your dog during travel or when visiting unfamiliar places.
 Ensuring that your dog feels safe and comfortable in their crate can make these experiences less stressful and more enjoyable for both you and your pet.

-Protection from Hazards
+Protection From Hazards

 Factors Determining Crate Time

 Generally, dogs can stay in a crate for up to 8 hours at a time, provided that they have access to food and water and they are toilet trained.
-If dogs need to stay in a crate for longer than that, it’s important to have someone come by to check on your dog and let them outside for a little while to relieve themselves and get some energy out.
+If dogs need to stay in a crate for longer than that, it is important to have someone come by to check on your dog and let them outside for a little while to relieve themselves and get some energy out.
 Let’s look at some other factors that can determine how long a dog can stay in a crate.

-• Age – Puppies have poor bladder control and shorter attention spans, so they should not be crated for more than 2–3 hours at a time.
+• Age – Puppies have poor bladder control and shorter attention spans, so they should not be crated for more than 2 to 3 hours at a time.
 Adult dogs can generally handle longer periods, up to 8 hours (overnight), but it’s crucial to ensure they have regular breaks for exercise and bathroom needs.
 Dogs should be taken out to go to the bathroom and exercise before being crated.

 • Size – Larger dogs may require more frequent breaks, as they may feel more cramped in their crates, but they will need an XL crate size to allow them to stretch and stand up freely.
 A DIY crate may be an option in that case as well.
 Smaller breeds may be more comfortable in their crates for longer periods, but it’s still important to provide breaks for stretching and exercise.